-On the basis that the landscaping will be submitted and approved, it is considered to comply with Policy DM26 of the Copeland Local Plan.
+On the basis of the submitted landscaping information, it is considered that the proposal reflects a typical residential dwelling and complies with Policy DM26 of the Copeland Local Plan.

 Arboriculture and Ecology

 The Application Site comprises an existing hard surfaced access and an existing area of hard standing and therefore is of limited ecological interest.